Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 It would be helpful to check for combinations of cards in a deck for create_deck, you could create a new table that stores the different card combinations a user has in a deck (Where you insert 5 card id/names and it returns a deck id for the card combination (instead of just having a deck id returned on the deck name and user id combination))(You could always have the card insertion order be in ascending card id order/alphabetical order of card names so that if they’re trying to insert the same combination of cards you catch that)

-In create deck I was confused at first on how to pass in the five card names, it might be helpful if instead of taking in a list of strings you took in exactly five strings which would also help later on since you check that there is exactly five cards passed

 In create deck, in addition to the check for nonexistent cards you should also be checking for if the user owns those cards, right now users can create decks with cards as long as they exist even if they don't own any cards themselves